SneakyAnimeow/OverwatchPiano/README.md

 ﻿# OverwatchPiano
 ***
-Overwatch Midi Converter with its own with midis database.
+Overwatch Midi Converter with its own midis database.
 Written using React.js on frontend and .NET Core on backend and Microsoft SQL Server as database engine.

 # How to compile
 ***